kyma-project/btp-manager/docs/user/03-11-customize_secret.md

 Any changes to the Secret are reverted, and the previous settings are restored within up to 24 hours.
 See [Preconfigured Credentials and Access](03-10-preconfigured-secret.md).

-To stop the reconciliation of the `sap-btp-manager` Secret, you must customize it.
+To customize the `sap-btp-manager` Secret and prevent your changes from being reverted, you must stop the Secret's reconciliation.
 With the customized Secret, you can perform the following actions:

 * Manage your Kyma runtime
 * Migrate the instances you created outside of the Kyma environment to your Kyma cluster